T2MNetwork/website/_pages/t3m.md

 ---

-If you consider attending the T3M sessions, or would like to get the news, please fill the online [form](https://forms.gle/r4CaeMBBKRHB31kB7), so that we can gauge attendance, and get the size right for our virtual rooms.
+If you consider attending the T3M sessions or would like to get the news, please fill the online [form](https://forms.gle/r4CaeMBBKRHB31kB7) so that we can gauge attendance and get the size right for our virtual rooms.